Three of a Kind (1967 TV series)

 Three of a Kind is a British comedy sketch and music television show starring Mike Yarwood, Ray Fell and Lulu.
-Two series were shown by the BBC from 1967 onwards.
+Two series were shown by the BBC during 1967.

 Although successful, Yarwood turned down a third series as he hoped to follow Lulu in getting a series of his own.
 He went on to become one of the biggest stars of the 1970s.

 Lulu said in her autobiography that she enjoyed working on the show, but wasn't comfortable with comedy.